yidingjiang/cs184sp18_final/docs/writeup.md

 ![oa](goal.png)

-This is out goal for replicating the paper.
+This effect is our goal for replicating the paper.
 The bottom shows the particle simulation and the top shows the surfacing result plus or minus the bunny.
 We plan to measure the quality of the simulation by visually inspecting the realism of the simulation and also comparing the result to the paper.
 Then, we plan to measure the performance of the system by measuring the runtime as a function of the number of particles.
 We also want to explore different parameters for both simlation and surfacing.

 We want to explore the tradeoff curve for number of particles vs. runtime vs. render quality.
 We are also interested in how to better parametrize the system for machine learning.